PromptCap: Prompt-Guided Task-Aware Image Captioning: Experiments

-To verify the effectiveness of our method, we validate PromptCap on a range of VQA tasks. \paragraph{Knowledge-based VQA.} \textbf{OK-VQA}\cite{marino2019okvqa} is large-scale knowledge-based VQA dataset that contains 14K image-question pairs.
+\paragraph{Datasets} We use three knowledge-based VQA datasets, namely OK-VQA~\cite{marino2019okvqa}, A-OKVQA~\cite{schwenk2022aokvqa}, and WebQA~\cite{chang2022webqa}. \textbf{OK-VQA}\cite{marino2019okvqa} is a large knowledge-based VQA dataset that contains 14K image-question pairs.
 Questions are manually filtered to ensure that outside knowledge is required to answer the questions. \textbf{A-OKVQA}\cite{schwenk2022aokvqa} is an augmented successor of OK-VQA, containing 25K image-question pairs that require broader commonsense and world knowledge to answer.
-The answers are evaluated by the soft accuracy from VQAv2\cite{goyal2017making}.
-A-OKVQA also provides multiple-choice evaluation, where the model should choose one correct answer among 4 candidates. \textbf{WebQA} \cite{chang2022webqa} is a multimodal multihop reasoning benchmark that requires the model to combine multiple text and image sources to answer a question. \paragraph{VQAv2 and TextVQA.} \textbf{VQAv2}\cite{goyal2017making} is a large-scale dataset of questions about COCO images~\cite{lin2014microsoft}.
-The questions are highly relevant to detailed image contents. \textbf{TextVQA}\cite{singh2019towards} contains questions that require the model to reason about the texts in the image.
-The images are from Open Images v3~\cite{openimages}.
-We use the OCR outputs from Rosetta-en \cite{borisyuk2018rosetta} in the prompts.
-Both of the tasks are evaluated using the VQA accuracy~\cite{goyal2017making}.
+For both OK-VQA and A-OKVQA, the direct answers are evaluated by the soft accuracy from VQAv2\cite{goyal2017making}.
+Besides direct answer evaluation, A-OKVQA also provides multiple-choice evaluation, where the model should choose one correct answer among 4 candidates. \textbf{WebQA} \cite{chang2022webqa} is a multimodal multi-hop reasoning benchmark that requires the model to combine multiple text and image sources to answer a question.